What do I need to bring for my tour?

 Do you go into sea caves?

-Yes, we go into the sea caves on our raft tours only.
 The catamarans are too large to get into the caves.

 Do we see the entire NaPali Coast?